mattyclarkson/slides-typescript/PITCHME.md

 - Built [EF Hello](https://www.efhello.com/) with TypeScript
 - Built various web sites with TypeScript
-- Background in low level languages (so like types 🙂)
+- Background in native languages (so like types 🙂)

 ---